 Understanding Shared Parenting

 The new Guidelines provide a solution.
 Some co-parents require less separation in their personal relationship and wish for a more seamless blending of child-rearing practices in their two homes.
 The needs of these families may be better addressed by Shared Parenting.
 Shared Parenting is designed to create a “two houses, one home” model.
-Shared Parenting may involve a 50-50 schedule or some other specialized schedule that fits your family.
+Shared Parenting may involve a 50-50 schedule—such as alternating weekends—or some other specialized schedule that fits your family.

 Ultimately, the abilities of the individual parents and their ability to work together, the amount of work Shared Parenting would require of your unique family, and the costs to the child of both Shared Parenting and any alternative are all essential considerations.
 Parents who are flexible and able to work together as a team are probably the best candidates for a Shared Parenting model.